mdsol/cognition/README.md

 ## Features

-* A CouchDB-based document store
+* A CouchDB-based document storage engine.
 * Supports a type-based system of dynamic document types.
 Currently these are statically compiled into the app but could be extended to support run-time design.
 * Markdown support for string properties with the ```[DataType(DataType.MultilineText)]``` attribute
 * View previous versions and supports reverting